Lonely Swedish (The Bum Bum Song)

 "Lonely Swedish (The Bum Bum Song)" is a novelty song by Canadian comedian Tom Green, created in 1999 for The Tom Green Show.
 When the show moved to MTV, Green released it as a single, encouraging visitors to download the song (an mp3) for free from his website, burn it onto CDs and distribute it to friends.
 The music video was filmed by Jeff Boggs in Seattle, Washington.

-This song's nonsensical, comedic lyrics deal with various objects upon which the narrator's buttocks are placed, such as a step, a taxi, a railing, cheese, bubblegum, a dog, a cat, a telephone, an old man, a boat (inaccurately described as a battleship), and the letters SWEDISH in front of the Swedish Medical Center, from which the name of the song is derived.
+This song's nonsensical, comedic lyrics and video deal with various objects upon which the narrator's buttocks are placed, such as a step, a taxi, a railing, a table, cheese pizzas, bubblegum, a dog, a cat, a telephone, an old man, a boat (inaccurately described as a battleship), and the letters SWEDISH in front of the Swedish Medical Center, from which the name of the song is derived.
 He claims that the objects become lonely when he is not there to put his bum on them before asking the listeners to "get the poo off my bum".